 We have a comprehensive kids programme staffed by a trained and DBS checked team.
-Bridge Kids (Reception – Year 5) and Relentless (Year 6-10) takes place in our building across the car park and you will need to sign your children and young people in before the service.
+Bridge Kids (Reception – Year 5) and Relentless (Year 6-11) takes place in our building across the car park on alternate weeks and you will need to sign your children and young people in before the service.
 The Welcome & Hospitality Team can show you where to sign up and introduce you to one of our kids workers beforehand.
 If you’d like to go with your child to see what goes on and make sure that they settle quickly then that’s fine too.
 We also have a designated room in the main church building for babies and toddlers with a window into the main auditorium.
 The service is also relayed into the cafe area so if you prefer, you can sit there with your child and still hear and see what’s going on.

 Have a look around the site for more information about what we believe, and detail about other activities we offer, you can also listen to some of our online media.
 If you have questions that are not answered here, or want to enquire about anything you’ve read on the site, please drop us an email as we’d be happy to hear from you.
 Email: firstname.lastname@example.org